KZPT: Early years

-99.7 FM's historic roots go back to an experimental station, W9XER, which began as an "Apex" high-frequency station owned by the Midland Broadcasting Company in Kansas City.
+The station's historic roots go back to an experimental station, W9XER, which began as an "Apex" high-frequency station owned by the Midland Broadcasting Company in Kansas City.
 In 1937, it was operating on 31.6 MHz, and by 1940 was transmitting on 42.46 MHz.
 In late 1941, W9XER was converted into one of the earliest FM stations, now transmitting on 46.5 MHz.
 In 1944 the station received a commercial license as KMBC-FM, and began daily broadcasts that June.
 In 1946, it moved to 97.9 FM.
 For two more years, KMBC-FM broadcast on 100.5 FM, until the station was deleted in December 1949.

-Metromedia later revived the KMBC-FM call letters, when the station signed on at its permanent 99.7 FM location on October 15, 1962 with middle of the road music.
+Metromedia later revived the KMBC-FM call letters, when the station signed on at its permanent 99.7 FM location on October 15, 1962, with middle of the road music.
 KMBC-FM initially broadcast at 4,300 watts, but would upgrade to 98,000 watts in 1966.
 Bonneville bought the station in 1967 and requested new call letters to separate the station from its original AM and TV counterparts.
 That became reality on July 18, 1967, when the station changed call letters to KMBR, and began airing an easy listening format.
 KMBR was a steady presence in the market, lasting for around 25 years.
 In June 1990, KMBR would evolve to soft AC; by May 1991, the format shift was complete when KMBR rebranded as "Lite 99.7".
 The station also changed their call letters to KLTH on October 16, 1991.
 KLTH and KUDL competed strongly against one another for the dominant "at-work station" throughout the mid-1990s.
 However, KUDL's parent company Entercom bought KLTH in 1997, putting an end to the competition.